-In terms of the Protection of Personal Information Act (POPI) the Information Officer must ensure that the entity complies with POPI.
-There are two risks to the responsible party if they do not protect personal information:
+In terms of the Protection of Personal Information Act (POPI Act), the Information Officer must ensure that the entity complies with POPI.
+Two risks to the responsible party if they do not protect personal information are:

 - Data subjects can sue for damages.